High Intensity Use programme

 NHS England HIU service principles

-- personalised and direct contact from a HIU lead focusing on the individual’s issues, identifying, de-medicalising, de-criminalising and humanising their needs to uncover the ‘real’ reason for attending A&E or an admission
+- Personalised approach and coaching – The HIU lead focuses on the individual’s issues, identifying, de-medicalising, de-criminalising and humanising their needs to uncover any underlying reasons for attending ED.
+The HIU lead visits clients in their usual place of residence or in the community and provides one-to-one coaching.

-- De-escalates the issue as many individuals use health care frequently due to an escalation in their social, emotional, financial, or family issues, an unmet need
+- De-escalates the issue – Many individuals use healthcare frequently due to an escalation in their social, emotional, financial, or family issues, or an unmet need.
+The HIU lead works with clients to identify underlying causes of ED attendance and provide more appropriate support or signpost to alternative services.

-- Discharge from the project to community or voluntary support services.
-Community or voluntary support services are available when the individual needs on-going support but not at the intensity or level of the HIU Lead.
-Many are reconnected to their community with renewed friends and purpose.
+- Discharge from the HIU service to community, voluntary or statutory support services – Community or voluntary support services are available for ongoing support when a client is ‘discharged’ from the HIU service.
+Many individuals are reconnected to their community with renewed purpose.

-- Manages relapse occurring when individuals begin to feel isolated again or can no longer cope with a change in situation.
-They may begin attending A&E again, individuals contact the HIU lead directly who picks up their issue and helps them, rather than feeling the only option is to reattend A&E.
+- Manages relapse – HIU services can provide support when individuals begin to feel isolated again or can no longer cope due to a change in personal circumstances.
+Instead of attending ED, individuals can contact their previous HIU lead directly who can support them.

 Resource pack and supporting documents

-This resource pack provides support for systems on setting up a HIU service.
+The HIU service resource pack: supporting documents provides support for systems on setting up a HIU service and includes the following topics:

 - HIU service specifications